sfigg/commercialization-public/manufacture/desktop/iot-ent-shell-launcher-app-launcher.md

 - **Assigned Access** enables OEMs to set a UWP application as the system shell.
 Similar to Shell Launcher, Assigned Access can automatically restart the application when it's closed, keeping the device in the intended user experience.

-For a fully automated approach to enabling these features, consider using the Windows 10 IoT Enterprise deployment framework here: <link to git>.
+For a fully automated approach to enabling these features, consider using the [Windows 10 IoT Enterprise deployment framework](https://github.com/ms-iot/windows-iotent-deploy).

 ## Prerequisites